polfeliu/cantata/README.md

 The code generation for receive and send methods support both multiplexing and extended multiplexing.

-If InteractionLayer is activated and the message contains a signal with repetitions, the constant parameter _repetitions_ is defined.
-Parameter _repetitionsleft_ indicates how many repetitions more will be sent.
+If InteractionLayer is activated and the message contains a signal with send type with repetitions:
+* **repetitions**: Number of repetitions that are sent
+* **repetitions_left**: Number of repetitions that are left to send

+If the network is of type CANFD (Attribute BusType = "CAN FD") the struct will also have:
+* **FDF**: Boolean Indicating if frame is of type Flexible Data Format
+* **BRS**: Boolean Indicating if data is at nominal rate or at data rate (Bit Rate Switch)

 ```c
 // Comment: None
 struct CAN1_MultiplexExample2_t CAN1_MultiplexExample2 = {